jstolarek/jstolarek.github.io/pages/index.md

 <table cellpadding="0" cellspacing="0" margin="0" width="100%"><tr><td>
 <img src="/images/my_photo.jpg" style="float: left; margin-right: 10px;" />

-My name is Jan Stolarek and I work as Haskell developer for [BinarApps Sp. z o.o.](https://binarapps.com).
+My name is Jan Stolarek and I work as a Haskell developer for [BinarApps sp. z o.o.](https://binarapps.com).
 I used to be an academic working at [Laboratory for Foundations of Computer Science](https://wcms.inf.ed.ac.uk/lfcs/), University of Edinburgh, UK and at [Institute of Information